ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ### Open Data Soft World Pollution dataset API
 This API is available through the opendatasoft website.
 As usual to access the json with the data we needed a url.
 This website was very helpful in that it provided you a way to instantly create the query url based on different parameters

-After reading the API documentation and playing around with the url creator, I was able to make sense of the query url and was then able to create a country data search url.
+After reading the API documentation and playing around with the url creator, I was able to create a country data search url.

 The main logic behind the query code was:
 * Create a list of some of the available countries within the data set